Driving in Cuba: Tips and Experiences from a Recent Traveler

 Honestly, had I to do it again I would have driven the highway by night.
 If you go at a medium speed, you can handle anything with your lights, even some of the roads near the beach that we traveled.
 I would probably stay off the tiny country roads at night, just because you don’t know what conditions you might find, but otherwise, you’ll be fine.

 Nonetheless, navigating with a map is part of the adventure, just like going on a hike while camping.
 We scored 2 free maps (one in German) from our taxi driver in Havana; I’m sure they’re not hard to find and I do recommend you grab one while in town.
 One final note, sometimes the signs posted are not so clear, especially when coming into a few beach towns here or there, so make sure to follow your directions and be alert.
-The main roads lead to the big cities so it’s quite easy to get on your way, however, we even made a bad turn on a main road.
+The main roads lead to the big cities so it’s quite easy to get on your way, however, we even made a bad turn on

 The Road Less Traveled